-When it comes to our dogs, there's probably nothing we wouldn't do to avoid them from feeling agony or discomfort, which is why new therapeutic approaches are being adopted.
-Pet acupuncture and other complementary treatments provide innovative and noninvasive solutions to improve rehabilitation and manage discomfort.
-Today, our Boulder County vets discuss five benefits of acupuncture for dogs.
+When it comes to our dogs, there's nothing we wouldn't do to stop them from feeling agony or discomfort, which is why new therapeutic approaches are being adopted.
+Pet acupuncture is an innovative and noninvasive solution to improve rehabilitation and manage pain.
+Although our hospital does not offer acupuncture treatment, our Boulder County vets would like to discuss the benefits of acupuncture for dogs.

-Acupuncture has been utilized for thousands of years in China where it is thought to have originated) to induce a therapeutic response in the body.
+Acupuncture has been utilized for thousands of years in China (where it is thought to have originated) to induce a therapeutic response in the body.
 Each year, an increasing number of domestic animals receive acupuncture, with excellent results.
-As a result, a growing number of dog owners are experimenting with acupuncture.
+Because of this, a growing number of dog owners are experimenting with acupuncture.

 Curious about how acupuncture can benefit your dog?
-In this blog post, we'll list several advantages that acupuncture may have for your dog.
+In this blog post, we'll list several advantages that acupuncture may have.

-Because the needles used in acupuncture are so small, most pets do not require pain treatment or sedation to endure an acupuncture session.
+Because acupuncture needles are so small, most dogs do not require pain treatment or sedation to endure an acupuncture session.

-Because every pet is unique and has distinct reasons for seeking acupuncture therapy, the number of sessions required to treat your pet will vary greatly.
-Your veterinarian can give you an estimate of how many sessions will benefit your pet, but keep in mind that this may change as the treatment progresses.
+Since every dog is unique and has distinct reasons for seeking acupuncture therapy, the number of sessions required to treat your dog will vary greatly.
+Contact a veterinarian who offers acupuncture services and they can give you an estimate of how many sessions will benefit your dog.
+Keep in mind that this may change as the treatment progresses.

 Here is a list of reasons why acupuncture can help your dog.